gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 console.log(staticTyping(5));
 ```

-Please check the function type is number and its argument type is number.
-These types are not changed.
+Please check the function type is `number` and its argument type is `number`.
+These types should not be changed throughout this function execution.

 ### Dynamic typing

-Once a specific function is called, types of the function are checked during the runtime(after compilation).
-Dynamic typing allows for type changes within a variable, even during function execution, and more flexibility and ease in writing type-neutral code.
+Once a specific function is called, types of the function are checked **during the runtime** (after compilation). **Dynamic typing allows for type changes within a variable, even during function execution**, and more flexibility and ease in writing type-neutral code.

 So it requires solid unit test.